ReactiveX/RxJava/docs/Implementing-custom-operators-(draft).md

 In an operator, this allows active checking of the `Subscriber` state before emitting an event.

 In some cases, one needs to react to the child unsubscribing immediately and not just before an emission.
-To support this case, the `Subscriber` class has an `add(Subscription)` method that let's the operator register `Subscription`s of its own which get unsubscribed when the downstream calls `Subscriber.unsubscribe()`.
+To support this case, the `Subscriber` class has an `add(Subscription)` method that lets the operator register `Subscription`s of its own which get unsubscribed when the downstream calls `Subscriber.unsubscribe()`.

 ```java
 InputStream in = ...